epicconsult/pkgep/README.md

 * [How to handle error](#error-handling)<br>

 ## Logger
-> EpicLogger is a core interface that centralizes common logging functionality while offering great flexibility to be extended to support any logger client. <br>The design aligns with Go's philosophy of promoting simplicity without compromising power.
+> EpicLogger is a core interface that centralizes common logging functionality while offering great flexibility to be extended to support any logger client. <br>
+> The design pattern used in the logger package is **Singleton** which ensures that the logger is instantiated only once and is thread-safe.

 ### Create Logger Instance.
 ```pkgep``` provides [*Logrus*](https://github.com/sirupsen/logrus) as the default logger client that fully implemeted **EpicLogger** interface. you can start using it right away like so.